 This week I will be reviewing the Montane Extreme jacket.
 It’s a soft shell outer layer designed for working in extreme cold environments.
-This is a recent addtion to my outdoor gear wardrobe, bought on the advice of my teammate before we skied, or didn’t ski (a long story) across the north slope of Alaska.
+This is a recent addition to my outdoor gear wardrobe, bought on the advice of my teammate before we skied, or didn’t ski (a long story) across the north slope of Alaska.
 And I’m glad I took his advice.

 When first looking at the tech specs (more on those later), I found myself sceptical.
 But my doubts melted away a short time after I stepped onto the North Slope.